MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/guidelines-for-background-tasks.md

 - When cancelling a task, ensure that the `BackgroundActivated` event handler exits before the cancellation occurs or the whole process will be terminated.
 -   Write background tasks that are short-lived.
 Background tasks are limited to 30 seconds of wall-clock usage.
 -   Do not rely on user interaction in background tasks.

-**Note**
-This article is for Windows 10 developers writing Universal Windows Platform (UWP) apps.
-If you’re developing for Windows 8.x or Windows Phone 8.x, see the [archived documentation](http://go.microsoft.com/fwlink/p/?linkid=619132).

 ## Related topics